oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Creating an SD-JWT Release

-To disclose to a verifier a subset of the SD-JWT claim values, a holder creates a JWS such as the
+To disclose to a verifier a subset of the SD-JWT claim values, a holder creates a JWT such as the
 following:

 ```